hashicorp/terraform-provider-http/docs/cdktf/typescript/data-sources/http.md

 class MyConvertedCode extends TerraformStack {
   constructor(scope: Construct, name: string) {
     super(scope, name);
-    /*The following providers are missing schema information and might need manual adjustments to synthesize correctly: null.
-    For a more precise conversion please use the --provider flag in convert.*/ const dataHttpExample = new DataHttp(this, "example", {
+    const dataHttpExample = new DataHttp(this, "example", {
       request_headers: [
         {